SirRicSteel/TheosResearch.org/governor/THEOS_Governor_Reference_Mechanism_v1.3_Safety_Envelope_Presets.md

 This update adds a **Parameter Safety Envelope**: conservative, implementable presets per deployment mode.

 Goal:
-- Provide safe defaults that prevent “tuning into danger”
+- Provide safe defaults that prevent "tuning into danger"
 - Make configuration changes auditable and bounded
 - Standardize escalation behavior across environments

 This document is additive: it retains all v1.2 definitions and mechanisms.

+**Philosophical Foundation:**
+All wisdom accumulation mechanisms implement **functional time** — enabling the system to be shaped by past consequences without requiring consciousness.
+See [THEOS Functional Time](../governance/THEOS_Functional_Time.md) for the conceptual foundation.

 ---